 The problem is that while marketing often owns the CDP within an enterprise, Sales, Customer Support, BI, Finance, and Ops all want unified customer data too.
 The reality is that when it comes to enterprise, a “single view of the customer” needs to look different depending on who’s looking at it.

 Marketers need a CDP that either has strict parameters for use or is deployed in a way that allows all stakeholders to engage with data on their own terms.
+In addition, they have to have an agreed way to measure customer engagement and improvements in it.

 The Power to Deliver Unique Experiences